ArashidSalesforce/SalesforceCryptoInfo/README.md

 ## Features
 - **Subscription Form**: A simple subscription form where users can enter their email and subscribe to crypto updates.
-- **Proof of Reserves Tracking**: Fetches the latest reserve percentages of major crypto exchanges (Binance, Kraken, Coinbase, etc.) using the Nansen API.
+- **Proof of Reserves Tracking**: Has the latest reserve percentages of major crypto exchanges (Binance, Kraken, Coinbase, etc.).
 - **Dynamic Success Screen**: Displays a confirmation screen after successful subscription.
 - **Responsive Design**: Uses Salesforce Lightning Design System (SLDS) for a clean and responsive user interface.